owen2345/batches-task-processor/README.md

 # BatchesTaskProcessor
-Gem that allows to process huge amount of tasks in parallel using batches (Supports for array or activerecord collections).
+Gem that allows to process huge amount of any kind of tasks in parallel using batches.

 ## Installation
 Add this line to your application's Gemfile: